Every minute counts

-Critically ill patients on mechanical ventilation face a number of risks during ICU hospitalisation, and ventilator-associated pneumonia (VAP) being one of the most common.
-It is estimated that up to 28% of intubated patients requiring mechanical ventilation will develop VAP.
+Critically ill patients on mechanical ventilation face a number of risks during ICU hospitalization.
+For example, it is estimated that up to 28% of intubated patients requiring mechanical ventilation develop ventilator-associated pneumonia (VAP).

-Given the severe consequences associated with VAP, it is critical that a timely and accurate diagnosis is made.
+Given the severe consequences of risks such as those associated with VAP, it is critical that a timely and accurate diagnosis is made.
 Bronchoscopy with bronchoalveolar lavage (BAL) is an excellent tool for making the diagnosis.
+However, bronchoscopy should never delay antimicrobial therapy, particularly in ICU settings.
+It is therefore crucial that a bronchoscope is immediately available at all times.1

-In many ICUs the standard practice has been to request a bronchoscope tower and then wait.
-But, every minute counts.
-The wait could be 30 minutes or it could be several hours.
+In many ICUs, the standard practice has been to request a bronchoscope tower and then wait.
+The wait could be 30 minutes, or it could be several hours.
 Complications are compounded by staffing availability issues.
 Who will be available at just the right time when the scope is ready?

 Bronchoscopy should fit your schedule